Vitamin D3 (10,000iu)

 Produced in a facility that processes other ingredients containing these allergens.

-- Dr Gonzalez famous for his remarkable cure rates believes that cancer patients may need less than Dr Mercola recommends and his protocol is more like Dr Grant's opinion below.
+Dr Gonzalez famous for his remarkable cure rates believes that patients suffering from the serious condition in which some of the body's cells grow uncontrollably and spread to other parts of the body may need less than Dr Mercola recommends and his protocol is more like Dr Grant's opinion below.

 - Brand: Ancient Purity.